lkcozy/weekly/docs/2023/issue-220.md

 ## Comments

 1. What is the most important thing for a CTO to know”.
 My reflexive answer was “Domain.
 The business.
-Esp how it makes money. --[Twitter User](https://twitter.com/NilenduMisra/status/1735861704813408599)
+Esp how it makes money. --[X User](https://twitter.com/NilenduMisra/status/1735861704813408599)

 ## Review